ThorstenSuckow/relfield/README.md

 ```
 Note: The following examples show unencoded [ and ] and : characters
-in URIs simply for readability.
+in query strings simply for readability.
 In practice, these characters must
 be percent-encoded, per the requirements in RFC 3986.
 ```